Steel Framed House Mortgage

 Mike Haupt – Mortgage Adviser

-Home » Non Standard Construction Mortgage » Steel Framed House Mortgage
+Home » Non-Standard Construction Mortgage » Steel Framed House Mortgage

-The technical definition of a steel frame property is a property that uses steel frame as its structural support.
+Mike Haupt, Mortgage Advisor, answers questions about steel-framed house mortgages.The technical definition of a steel frame property is a property that uses steel frame as its structural support.
 So, instead of timber or bricks it uses a steel frame instead.

-And yes, you can get a mortgage on these types of properties.
+It is often possible to get a mortgage on these types of properties.
 They are classed as ‘non-standard construction’.
 They’re not your traditional brick building with a tile roof that you see with the vast majority of houses.
 Because of that, there is potential that you may need a specialist mortgage to purchase one.

 I’m no expert in steel framed houses and how they’re all constructed – but I know how to mortgage them.
 There are a lot of different types of steel framed houses and a few different builders such as Wimpey, Trusteel, Telford, Arrowheads and lots of others.